aymonix/ufwcheck/README.md

 # ufwcheck

 **ufwcheck** is a suite of `bash` utilities for analyzing UFW (Uncomplicated Firewall) logs, designed for Debian and Ubuntu environments.
-It helps identify IP addresses exhibiting suspicious activity, enriches them with geolocation data, and presents the findings in clear, ranked reports.
+It helps identify IP addresses exhibiting suspicious activity by scanning both real-time logs and historical archives, enriches them with geolocation data, and presents the findings in clear, ranked reports.

 ## Features

 #### Core Functionality
 *   ⚡ **Fast Log Analysis**: Finds and aggregates all `UFW BLOCK` events.
 *   🌍 **IP Geolocation**: Automatically determines the country and city for each IP.
+*   🕰️ **Deep History Analysis**: The Omni-Reader architecture seamlessly reads compressed and rotated logs (`.gz`), enabling analysis of long-term trends.
+*   🌀 **Rotation Agnostic**: Works correctly regardless of your system's log rotation strategy (daily, weekly, or monthly).
+*   🚀 **Smart Optimization**: Automatically detects the query scope to read only necessary files, ensuring instant results for daily reports.
 *   🔍 **Flexible Filtering**: Analyze logs for today, a specific date, the last N days, or a specific month.
 *   📋 **Customizable Reporting**: Allows limiting the output to the top N most active IPs or filtering by the minimum number of blocked attempts.